MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 Custom Sensitive information types should always be tested before using them in policies otherwise data loss or leakage may occur due to a malfunctioning custom search pattern.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. Select the Windows symbol in the lower left to open the start menu, enter **Notepad** and select **Notepad** from the start menu.

 1. Enter the following text to the notepad window:

     ``` text
-    Employee Joni Sherman EMP123456 is on absence because of the flu/influenza.
+    Employee Joni Sherman EMP123456 is absent because of the flu/influenza.
     ```

 1. Select **File** and **Save As**.